jototland/stackedit_workspace/statistikknotater/bayesian.md

 Conclusion: don't use a normal prior, use a Cauchy prior!

+On the other hand, to find the Bayes factor using a Cauchy prior, one must use numerical simulation (Markov Chain Monte Carlo)

 ### Hypothesis testing for two independent means

 To test if two independent means are equal (or if the difference between them is a constant $a_0$, assume